kawansoft/kremote-files/README.md

 		password);
 ```

-We can now create a `RemotFile` and use it as if it were a `java.io.File`:
+We can now create a `RemoteFile` and use it as if it were a `java.io.File`:

 ```java
 	// Display info on our remote /mydir/Koala.jpg